minvws/icore-php-codable/README.md

 ### Implementing JsonSerializable

-If your class implements the `JsonSerializable` interface this will be respected by PHPCodable and the output of the `jsonSerialize` method will be used for encoding your object.
+If your class implements the `JsonSerializable` interface this will be respected by Codable and the output of the `jsonSerialize` method will be used for encoding your object.
 However this is merely meant as a compatibility layer and as such should only be used for classes you don't control or that have an existing proved implementation.

 ### Encoding using property attributes

-Just like for decoding, you can add PHP attributes to give PHPCodable hints for encoding your classes.
+Just like for decoding, you can add PHP attributes to give Codable hints for encoding your classes.
 To do so, we can simply implement the `Encodable` interface and use the `EncodableSupport` trait in our existing `Person` class from
 earlier: